Technical Assistance Grants - 2016

 The Preservation League of New York State offered the 2016 Technical Assistance Grant (TAG) program to strong statewide demand.
 Eligible groups compete for funds for technical studies carried out by preservation and design professionals including building conditions surveys, engineering/structural analyses, feasibility/reuse studies and specialized building conservation studies.

-The Spring 2016 grant round awarded $28,600 to ten projects in ten counties.
-Each successful applicant is providing a $500 match.
+The Spring grant round awarded $28,600 to ten projects in ten counties, and the Fall grant round awarded $24,000 to eight projects in seven counties.
+Each successful applicant provides a $500 match.

 Roxbury Arts Group, Inc. - $3,000